ls1intum/Artemis/docs/user/exercises/programming.rst

    General feedback in the online editor

-You can also add general feedback by scrolling to the bottom of the page.
+You can also add general feedback by scrolling to the bottom of the page and clicking |add-general-feedback-button|.
 Feedback given this way is not tied to any specific file or line of code.

 To save your changes, click the |save-assessment-button| button at the top right of the page.
 To finalize the assessment, click the |submit-assessment-button| button.
 Note that you can save your assessment multiple times before submitting it.
 Once submitted, you cannot make any further changes to the assessment unless you are an instructor.

+.. |problem-statement-task| image:: programming/online-editor-problem-statement-task.png
+    :scale: 70%

 .. |add-feedback-button| image:: programming/online-editor-add-feedback-button.png
     :scale: 75%

+.. |add-general-feedback-button| image:: programming/online-editor-add-general-feedback-button.png

 .. |save-feedback-button| image:: programming/online-editor-save-feedback-button.png
     :scale: 50%